zdangata/capstone/README.md

 Zanang Dangata built the API, deployed the app using Heroku and created the test suite.

+## Motivations
+I have completed this project to verify that I still have a strong grasp of the skills I have developed throughout this nanodegree.
+I am blessed to have this opportunity to upskill in Software Engineering!

 ## Acknowledgements
+I would first like to thank Jesus Christ for giving me the strength to complete this nanodegree and for being my rock from start to finish.

 Shout out to my mentor, Jonathan Carrol for guiding me through this process.

 I would also like to thank Nicolas Georgiou, Calvin Connaghan and Andrew Muir for their support in this assignment.